Billa-Man/Billa-Man/README.md

 I'm a Computer Vision enthusiast from IIT-ISM Dhanbad with a passion for teaching machines to see and understand the world.

 ## 💫 About Me:
-🌱 I'm currently exploring the latest advancements in Computer Vision.<br>💼 I'm currently working on Google's Image Matching Challenge 2023 on Kaggle.<br>🚀 I'm eager to collaborate on open-source Computer Vision projects.<br>📫 You can reach me at sohith.bandari@gmail.com.
+🌱 I'm currently exploring the latest advancements in Computer Vision.<br>💼 I'm currently working on Google's Image Matching Challenge 2023 on Kaggle.<br>🚀 I'm eager to collaborate on open-source Computer Vision projects.<br>📫 You can reach me at [my email](mailto:sohith.bandari@gmail.com).

 ## 👁️ Computer Vision Specializations